MrLoh/styled-native-components/README.md

 ## Documentation

 You should provide a theme that at least contains colors and a rem size.
 The color names can be referenced in your styles as well as the rem size and viewport units.
 When using [React Native Web](https://www.github.com/necolas/react-native-web) the rem unit will be resolved from you html font size and not parsed.
+You can also specify a shadow function that parses transforms elevation styles.

 ```js
 import { ThemeProvider } from 'styled-native-components';